King of Falafel & Shawarma: Operations

 The business operates a brick-and-mortar restaurant on Broadway in Astoria and has expanded into several mobile units.
 In addition to the original street cart, a food truck was added in 2013, and by 2024 the business operated four trucks at rotating sites across Manhattan, Queens, and the Bronx.
 Reported truck locations include East 53rd Street and Park Avenue in Manhattan, Ditmars Boulevard and 31st Street in Queens, Bell Boulevard and 42nd Avenue in Queens, and 5560 Broadway in the Bronx.
 The Astoria restaurant functions as the company’s central base of operations.
-In 2024, the business expanded outside New York with a takeout and drive-through location in Chicago Ridge, Illinois, and additional Chicago-area sites were under consideration.
+In 2024, the business expanded outside New York with a takeout and drive-through location at 6058 W 111th St, Chicago Ridge, Illinois, with additional Chicago-area sites under consideration.

 Owner

-The business is owned by Fares ("Freddy") Zeideia, a Palestinian American who was born in Ramallah and has worked in Astoria for more than two decades.
+The business is owned by Zeideia, a Palestinian American who was born in Ramallah and has worked in Astoria for more than two decades.
+He previously held various jobs in New York City, including work in a stationery store where he received the nickname “Freddy.”
 Zeideia is noted for publicly displaying his Palestinian identity at the restaurant, including political imagery, Palestinian flags, and satirical artwork at the entrance and on the storefront walls.
 In an interview, Zeideia stated that conversations about food often include political topics.
 In the restaurant, he is often seen wearing a King of Falafel T-shirt, vegetable-patterned pants, and colorful Crocs, which are described in reporting as his usual attire.